Paywall: Industry

 Proponents of the paywall believe that it may be crucial for smaller publications to stay afloat.
-They argue that since 90 percent of advertising revenues are concentrated in the top 50 publishers, smaller operations can't necessarily depend on the traditional ad-supported free content model the way that larger sites can.
+They argue that since 90 percent of advertising revenues are concentrated in the top 50 publishers, smaller operations can not necessarily depend on the traditional ad-supported free content model the way that larger sites can.
 Many paywall advocates also contend that people are more than willing to pay a small price for quality content.
 In a March 2013 guest post for VentureBeat, Malcolm CasSelle of MediaPass stated his belief that monetization would become "something of a self-fulfilling prophecy: people [will] pay for content, and that money goes back into making the overall content even better."

 In April 2013 the Newspaper Association of America released its industry revenue profile for 2012, which reported that circulation revenue grew by 5 percent for dailies, making it the first year of circulation growth in ten years.
 Digital-only circulation revenue reportedly grew 275%; print and digital bundled circulation revenue grew 499%.
 Along with the shift towards bundling print and online into combined access subscriptions, print-only circulation revenue declined 14%.
 This news corroborates a growing belief that digital subscriptions will be the key to securing the long-term survival of newspapers.

 In May 2019, research by the Reuters Institute for the Study of Journalism at the University of Oxford showed that despite the controversies surrounding paywalls, these were on the rise across Europe and the United States.
 According to the study by Felix Simon and Lucas Graves, more than two-thirds of leading newspapers (69%) across the EU and US were operating some kind of online paywall as of 2019, a trend that has increased since 2017 according to the researchers, with the US seeing an increase from 60% to 76%.